JeroenAdam/boat-maintenance-log/README.md

 # PLANNED 2019

- 1. Gearbox oil change: Shell Spirax S2 ATF AX
+ 1. Gearbox oil change: Texamatic 7045E or Shell Spirax S2 ATF AX
  2. Antifouling
  3. Mount temperature sensors: on top of engine head, on impeller housing plate and on exhaust elbow mixer
  4. Replace 3 thru hulls, all parts (=bronze, wood, epoxy) on board, remaining to be serviced: head sink outlet + engine inlet